ResearchObject/packaging_data_with_ro-crate/episodes/08-contextual-entities.md

 - The software that processed the data
 - The instrument that captured it
 - The project that funded it
+- The people that contributed to creating it

 These entities don’t contain data themselves but give semantic context to the data you’re describing.